CP1401/Practicals/prac_06/README.md

 **Part 2**
 Now, in the same program, write a new function that _returns_ the parity instead of printing it.
 Remember to think of a good verb-phrase name for this, but do not use "return" in your name.
-100% of functions return something, so we don't use "return" in names.
+Since 100% of functions return something, so we don't use "return" in names.
+(Functions with no return statement actually implicitly return `None`.)

 Test your function similarly to the first one.
 Leave your test code for the first version and just add new tests below these.